6025m | Three Peaks Expedition | Peru

 This trip will ascend aesthetic climbing lines on three exciting technical peaks, culminating in the exquisite Alpamayo (5947m).
 If you have some experience of NZ grade 3 or 4 climbs and enjoy longer, more technical routes then this is the trip for you.
 This trip is guaranteed to boost your climbing confidence, or increase your appreciation for flatter ground!

-This trip provides minimal acclimatization days, so you MUST meet in Huaraz on Day 1 already acclimatized to 4500m or higher.
+This trip provides minimal acclimatisation days, so you MUST meet in Huaraz on Day 1 already acclimatised to 4500m or higher.
 Arriving early into Peru to walk the Inca trail is sufficient or arriving 5-7 days early into Huaraz to get adjusted is ideal.
 I can recommend some straightforward, non-technical walks for you to get in shape, or some multi day treks that are do-able with family.
-Never underestimate the importance of proper acclimatization so I will require details of your programme and your prior experience before acceptance on the trip.
+Never underestimate the importance of proper acclimatisation so I will require details of your programme and your prior experience before acceptance on the trip.

 We offer a low impact, high client satisfaction trip, with close guide to client contact.
 These peaks are often guided 1:2 (guide to client ratio), but in our experience safety, satisfaction, personal interaction and flexibility all improve immensely with the dedication of a single guide catering to your individual needs.
 We believe this is as close to a climbing partnership that you can get whilst being guided.
 The logistics and decision making is taken care of so you can enjoy these peaks from the end of an experienced climbers rope.